ang-uio/Textmine/index.md

 > Learning goals:
 >
-> Get a sense of how the Python program works (the math behind it with strings and loops etc.).
+> Get a sense of how the Python program works (the math behind it with strings and loops).
 >
 > Get a feel for how Python code can be used to text mine.